thealteria/thealteria/README.md

 ### Hi there 👋

-- I am Aman Gupta and I am an Android and Flutter developer with over 1+ years of experience in Android and 7+ months in Flutter.
+- I am Aman Gupta and I am an Android and Flutter developer with over 2 years of experience in Android and Flutter.

 ### Languages and Tools: